Team

 Alumni

-Jenna Kastenschmidt, PhD is an immunologist and research specialist in the Wagar laboratory.
+Jenna Kastenschmidt, PhD is an immunologist and was a research specialist in the Wagar laboratory.
 She completed her BS in Human Biology in 2010 at Minnesota State University, Mankato and holds a PhD (2020) in Immunology from the University for California, Irvine.
 Jenna completed her dissertation under the mentorship of Dr. Armando Villalta, where her work focused on understanding the immune regulation of tissue repair and regeneration, specifically in the context of muscular dystrophy.
 In addition to all things immunology, Jenna is passionate about tool development and research commercialization, as well as the business side of science.
 She is excited about translational research and contributing to the future of human health.
 When not in the lab, she enjoys spending time with family and friends, cooking, and yoga.
 Jenna left the lab in November 2023 for a Senior Scientist position at Roche in Basel, Switzerland.